santhosht99/sql_project/README.md

 		  group by museum_id
 		  having count(1) = 7) x;
 ```
 ### 12. Which are the top 5 most popular museum?
-(Popularity is defined based on most
-no of paintings in a museum)
+(Popularity is defined based on most no of paintings in a museum).
 ```sql
 select m.name as museum, m.city,m.country,x.no_of_painintgs
 	from (	select m.museum_id, count(1) as no_of_painintgs